ArctosDB/documentation-wiki/_how_to/How-To-Catalog-Fossil-Material.markdown

 ### Body Fossils

 Fossils formed by replacement of living tissue with mineral or chemical components appear as preserved remains of an organism.
 These items should be cataloged with a part name that describes the body part or parts preserved.
 Additionally, an appropriate part preservation should be applied to describe the method of fossilization.
+Part preservation attributes cannot be entered or bulkloaded as part of the original specimen record, but are easily added using the Bulkload Part Attributes Tool (NEED DOCUMENTATION).

  **Part Preservation Attributes**
  Appropriate part preservation attributes for body fossils include: